razein97/razein97/README.md

 - ⚡ Fun fact **while(true) -> humour++**

-- All the emojis are from before AI used it as a signture to sign their content.
+- All the emojis are from before AI used it as a signature to sign their content.